Contact Us

 Please do not enter PII or PHI in this form.
 If you need to share an example, use a sanitized one.

-The referential integrity feature in Philter ensures that filtered values are anonymized consistently across documents or contexts.
+The referential integrity feature in Philter ensures that filtered values are replaced consistently across documents or contexts.
 When Philter is deployed in a cluster and is using referential integrity across contexts, a Valkey cache is required.
 The cache stores the replacement values so that all instances of Philter have access to the same replacement values for the same original values.

 The Valkey cache will contain PHI.
 It is important to prepare your Valkey cache such that it can contain PHI.